DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 function.
 For example, to iterate over one argument we use the `map()` function and to iterate over two arguments we use the `map2()` function.

-The base R `apply` family solves similar problems, but {purrr} is more consistent and therefore easier to learn.
+💡The base R `apply` family solves similar problems, but {purrr} is more consistent and therefore easier to learn.
 In addition, {purrr} supports helpers that the `apply` family doesn’t (e.g. `map_dbl()`, `\(x)`).
 However, if you are an experienced `apply` user and only use `map()`